All About Bichon Frise Dogs

 Everything is new and strange to your new puppy.
 Yesterday she was happily playing with siblings and cuddling up to Mom.
 And today she is separated from them and now has a new family, of people.

 During the day your puppy was distracted by all the new things to sniff and explore, the new people and new activities.
-But, as night time nears, your new Bichon puppy is likely to miss her old home and pack.
+But, as night time nears, your new Bichon puppy is likely to miss her old home, Mom and her siblings–her pack.

 A dog is primarily a pack animal.
 As such, he does everything with his pack.
 They hunt together, eat together, defend the den together and sleep together.